Aerobird98/limen/README.md

 - **It’s secure and reliable.** – Memory use is dynamic and strictly contained.
 The core uses zero static data and it does not leak memory with reliable and user-friendly error handling mechanisms in place.

-- **It’s fast and efficient.** – The implementation splits evaluation into compile time and run time; it does all the validation and optimization at compile time while at run time only checks for memory- and stream management errors.
+- **It’s fast and efficient.** – The implementation splits evaluation into parse-compile- and run time; it does all the validation and optimization at parse-compile- while at run time only checks for memory- and stream management errors.

 - **It’s made in the name of science!** – Comes with a **REPL** — an iteractive environment that vizualizes the stream and its pointer before every evaluation which makes it well suited for learning and experimentation which is the main reason while Brainfuck exists in the first place.